-For each tileset, you can either click on the name of the tileset to go to its information page or click the button for more options:
+For each tileset, you can either click on the name of the tileset to go to the Tileset explorer or click the button for more options:

 Replace the current data in your tileset with new data.
-The map ID will remain the same and the new data will be reflected in all styles that reference this tileset.
+The tileset ID will stay the same and the new data will be reflected in all styles that reference this tileset.

 You can permanently delete a tileset from your account at any time.
 Deleted tilesets may not be recovered.

-From this menu, you can also copy the Map ID to be used with Mapbox SDKs and APIs.
+From this menu, you can also copy the tileset ID to be used with Mapbox SDKs and APIs.

-The right sidebar of the page includes additional information about the tileset, including:
+The Share & use menu includes additional information about the tileset, including:

 - A toggle to change the tileset's visibility from Private to Public